bk-anupam/LLM_agents/RAG_BOT/README.md

 *   **Telegram Interface:** Interact with the RAG agent directly through Telegram.
 *   **RAG Pipeline:** Utilizes a sophisticated LangGraph agent for:
-    *   Retrieving relevant context from spiritual documents based on user queries.
+    *   **Hybrid Search:** Combines semantic and lexical search for comprehensive context retrieval from local documents.
+    *   **Web Search Fallback:** Automatically uses Tavily tools to search the web if local retrieval yields insufficient context.
     *   **Reranking** retrieved context using a CrossEncoder model for improved relevance.
     *   Evaluating the relevance of retrieved context.
     *   Reframing the user's query if the initial context is insufficient.
-    *   Generating answers (in a structured JSON format) grounded in the retrieved documents using Google's Gemini models.
+    *   Generating answers (in a structured JSON format) grounded in the retrieved documents (local or web) using Google's Gemini models.
 *   **Vector Store:** Uses ChromaDB to store and query document embeddings.
 *   **Document Indexing:**
     *   Upload PDF and HTM documents directly to the Telegram bot for automatic indexing.